clevett/emeraldproductions/README.md

 # Emerald Productions

 Greetings traveller!
 This repository is the home of practical application examples for my continual learning.
 The components inside were created to practice lessons learned in React, UI/UX Design, Responsive Web Development, Accessibility, and Full Stack Web Development.
 The site is designed using Figma followed by development with Jest testing.
-Responsive and accessibility improvements continue to take place through regular audits.

 ## RPG Tools